State Succession Index

 Partnership

-The State Succession Index and its World Map of State Succession are designed as long-term, open, and evolving project.
+The State Succession Index (SSI) and its World Map of State Succession are designed as a transparent and evolving project.
 The project is open to institutional partnerships aimed at further developing its analytical depth, technical sophistication, and global coverage, while preserving analytical independence and methodological integrity.

 Partnerships may include, inter alia:

-– development of interactive, layered, and dynamic versions of the World Map of State Succession;
+– development of interactive, AI-enhanced, and layered versions of the World Map of State Succession;

-– creation of thematic maps, including succession to treaties, sovereign debt, state property, and debts, and other sector-specific international obligations;
+– creation of thematic maps and automated risk models, including succession to treaties, sovereign debt, state property, and other sector-specific international obligations;

-– joint research projects, expert consultations, and structured data contributions;
+– joint research projects, expert consultations, and structured data contributions for AI training and sovereign-risk stacks;

 – educational and capacity-building initiatives, including training and academic outreach; and

-– consultancy and analytical support on issues of state succession.
+– consultancy and analytical support on issues of state succession, including “Sovereignty-as-a-Service” (SaaS) for institutional stakeholders.

 Neutrality